Is Your Site Mobile-Friendly or Just Pleasing Google?

 google-mobile-friendly-blocking

-According to Barry Schwartz of Search Engine Roundtable, one of the most important search news bloggers there are no shades of grey when it comes to mobile-friendliness.
+According to Barry Schwartz of Search Engine Roundtable there are no shades of grey when it comes to mobile-friendliness.

 Give your images to Google or face their wrath